What are municipalities doing to address brownfields?

 Municipally owned brownfield sites

 As part of its Brownfield Redevelopment strategy, the Town is focusing on redeveloping municipally-owned sites, so that it can demonstrate the redevelopment process to the private sector.
 To start, the Town worked with Alberta Environment and Parks to identify and map all municipally-owned sites that are potentially contaminated.
 As a next step the Town has identified a couple of sites where there are good opportunities for redevelopment.
 For example, the Town has completed a risk assessment of properties within 300 metres of an old landfill in order to better understand the extent of contamination, how much remediation is required and feasible and what redevelopment opportunities may be appropriate for the site.
 While full redevelopment of the landfill and surrounding area is not possible, the Town is currently exploring interim uses such as parks and non- permanent structures (e.g. information booths) which allow for beautification and use of the sight, while at the same time providing the access needed for ongoing monitoring and management of contamination.

 Leadership and networking

 Brownfield redevelopment is being championed by Mayerthorpe’s Mayor and Council, who have approved dedicated funding for redevelopment initiatives.
-Implementation of the strategy is being led by Mayerthorpe’s CAO, who has joined the Green Municipal Fund’s, Leadership in Brownfield Redevelopment Program to network with brownfield experts from across Canada and access a wide array of redevelopment resources.
+Implementation of the strategy is being led by Mayerthorpe’s CAO, who has joined the Green Municipal Fund’s Leadership in Brownfield Redevelopment Network to connect with brownfield experts from across Canada and access a wide array of redevelopment resources.